AnthCol/SSBM-Comparator/README.md

 The app is also missing some graphical elements.
 This isn't particularly an *issue*, but it would be very nice to see gifs of the moves playing with their hit/hurtboxes showing (like on https://meleeframedata.com).

 Like mentioned previously in the README, in the video you see me click on the "weight" attribute twice.
 That is a problem that I need to fix so that it displays the correct values on the initial click in that section *after* ranking damaging moves.
-Furthermore, I also need to update the "How To Use" section, so that it displays correct information (most currently is correct, but there are a few things that need to be changed).
+Furthermore, I also need to update the "How To Use" section shown in the video so that it displays correct information.
+Most currently is correct, but there are a few things that need to be changed.

 Also, there are some **notes for the user** that are about very specific values below:
 - The data for PLDIF (Perfect Ledgedash Invincibility Frames [aka GALINT]) is outdated